daniel-rusu/pods4k/immutable-arrays/README.md

 ## 🎯 Efficiency

 Immutability enables re-using instances in many scenarios whereas the same operations on lists create new collections.
+Many operations have also been optimized to use significantly less temporary memory.
 Additionally, Immutable Arrays automatically use primitives which further reduces memory consumption, and they're always perfectly sized, unlike lists that usually have unused capacity.

 On average, these optimizations cut memory consumption by over 4 times compared to lists in many common scenarios.